 More than 55 percent of southwest residents said they disapprove of President Donald Trump's handling of issues at the U.S.-Mexico border.

-But federal policies to slow the opioid crisis could be supporting the market demand for fentanyl in the first place, according to public health experts.
+But federal policies to slow the opioid crisis could be supporting the market demand for these drugs, public health experts warn

 The expansion will bring the total number of ports of entry affected by the policy up to six.